BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 ![Creating a VM - Amount of memory](img/vm_memory.png) :   Creating a VM - Amount of memory

-Next we need to choose what if we want to create a new or use an existing virtual hard drive.
+Next we need to choose if we want to create a new or use an existing virtual hard drive.
 Pick the option to create one now as depicted in the figure below.
 This will launch another wizard which will lead us through the creation process of a virtual drive.

 ![Creating a VM - Virtual hard drive](img/vm_hdd.png) :   Creating a VM - Virtual hard drive